Swapnull/logs/README.md

 Each log file also containts the current id as the first line.
 Please don't change this number if you go and edit the log by opening the file, if you do then the search functions may not be fully correct.

 ##Installation
+The installation comes in the 3 parts outlined below.
+I hope to have these run from a .bat (or .sh) eventually, but for now please refer to the instructions below.

+_If anybody is interested in writing the .bat/.sh files, write them and if they work I will accept a pull request_

 ######Get logs.py
 First of all you need to get the code from the "logs.py" file on github.
 The easiest way to do this, so long as you have git installed, is to clone the repository: